junegunn/vim-easy-align/README.md

 ### Interactive mode

-The commands will go into interactive mode when no argument is given.
+The commands will go into the interactive mode when no argument is given.
 For convenience, it is advised that you define a mapping for triggering it in your `.vimrc`.